-Select a Chart element on a diagram or in the Project Browser, then use any of the methods outlined here to open the chart element's 'Properties' dialog.
+Select a Chart element on a diagram or in the Browser window, then use any of the methods outlined here to open the chart element's 'Properties' dialog.
+(If the appropriate Chart element does not exist, open the 'Artifacts' page of the Diagram Toolbox and drag a 'Standard Chart' icon onto a diagram.)

-On the chart element's 'Properties' dialog, display the 'Source' tab, then the 'Package' child tab.
+The 'Properties' dialog defaults to displaying the 'Source' tab and its 'Package' child tab.

-Ribbon Design > Element > Manage > Properties > Source > Package Context Menu Right-click on element Properties Source Package Keyboard Shortcuts Alt+Enter Source Package Other Double-click on element Source Package
+Ribbon Design > Element > Editors > Properties Dialog Context Menu Right-click on element Properties Properties Keyboard Shortcuts Alt+Enter Other Double-click on element